ues-io/uesio/README.md

 [Prettier](https://prettier.io/) is used for **formatting** our source code.

-Frontend-side are favoured the concepts coming from functional programming (delayed evaluation, pure function, immutability, memoization, algebraic data type, etc.) and [unidirectional data flow](https://facebook.github.io/flux/docs/in-depth-overview/).
+Frontend-side are favoured the concepts coming from functional programming and [unidirectional data flow](https://facebook.github.io/flux/docs/in-depth-overview/).
 We cherry-picked some lint rules from the [Airbnb JavaScriopt Style Guide](https://github.com/airbnb/javascript) and the [Airbnb React/JSX Style Guide](https://github.com/airbnb/javascript/tree/master/react).

 Redux-wise we do follow the [redux style guide](https://redux.js.org/style-guide/style-guide), with some exceptions - we do store not only plain object in the redux store and a home-made creator layer is added right before the thunk generation -.
 The [Ducks pattern](https://www.freecodecamp.org/news/scaling-your-redux-app-with-ducks-6115955638be/) - folder feature - has been chosen when it comes to the structure of the redux features (reducer, selector, action creator, types, etc.).